The Pro project includes a single Git repository with a global

 Generating configuration management files—Some configuration settings are Read Only in a deployed environment.

-Configuring your store—You should fully configure all store settings using the Integration environment.
-You can find the Store Admin URL on the Integration environment panel in the Project Web Interface.
+Configuring your store—You should fully configure all store settings using the integration environment.
+You can find the Store Admin URL on the integration environment view in the Cloud Console.

 Every time you push code from your local workstation to the remote environment or merge code to an environment branch, the build and deploy scripts generate new code and provision the configured services to the remote environment.